gopi-suvanam/scribbler/CODE_OF_CONDUCT.md

-# Product and Code Ownership Notice

-This product, including its design and code, is our intellectual property.
-Any attempt to replicate, clone, or steal our design and/or code will be considered a violation of our rights.
-You will be held responsible for any legal consequences that arise from such actions.
-We will also pursue legal action and file complaints against any individual or entity attempting to copy our work.

----

 # Contributor Covenant Code of Conduct

 ## Our Pledge

 We, as members, contributors, and leaders, pledge to create a harassment-free environment in our community.
 This includes promoting respect for individuals regardless of their background, appearance, identity, experience, or other personal characteristics.

 We are committed to fostering a community that is inclusive, welcoming, and healthy for all participants.

 ## Our Standards

 The following behaviors help ensure a positive environment:

 - Demonstrating empathy and kindness toward others
 - Respecting differing opinions and experiences
 - Giving and accepting constructive feedback graciously
 - Accepting responsibility for mistakes and learning from them
 - Focusing on the community’s well-being as a whole

 Unacceptable behaviors include:

 - Sexualized language or imagery, sexual advances, or harassment
 - Trolling, insults, derogatory comments, and personal attacks
 - Harassment, both public and private
 - Publishing private information without permission
-- Copying or cloning our designs and code

 ## Enforcement Responsibilities